primiano/perfetto-docs/docs/recording/data-sources.md

 |byte[]              |              350423|

-We can use `experimental_flamegraph` to normalize the graph into a tree, always taking the shortest path to the root.
+We can use `experimental_flamegraph` to normalize the graph into a tree, always taking the shortest path to the root and get cumulative sizes.
 Note that this is **experimental** and the **API is subject to change**, so only use that for one-offs.
 From this we can see how much memory is being hold on by objects of a type.

 ```sql
 > select name, cumulative_size